Analysis | Why Presidential Pardons Are Normal, Trump’s Less So

 2. Who has been pardoned by Trump?

-As of Monday, Trump had issued 70 pardons and 24 commutations, many of them to politically connected convicts in response to outcry from fellow Republicans or appeals from celebrities.
-Recipients include Michael Flynn, his first national security adviser, who had pleaded guilty to lying to FBI agents; political ally Roger Stone, who was supposed to serve more than three years in prison for witness tampering and lying to Congress; Paul Manafort, his 2016 campaign chairman, who had been convicted of financial crimes and illegal lobbying; two former Republican congressmen convicted of a range of financial crimes; author Dinesh D’Sousa, who pleaded guilty in 2014 to using straw donors to evade campaign finance limits; former Illinois Governor Rod Blagojevich, a Democrat who was convicted of public corruption; financier Michael Milken, who was convicted of securities fraud; and former New York City Police Commissioner Bernard Kerik, who was sentenced to four years in prison for failure to pay taxes and lying to White House officials.
+Before Trump’s expected final wave of clemency, he had issued 70 pardons and 25 commutations, many of them to politically connected convicts in response to outcry from fellow Republicans or appeals from celebrities.
+Recipients include Michael Flynn, his first national security adviser, who had pleaded guilty to lying to FBI agents; political ally Roger Stone, who was supposed to serve more than three years in prison for witness tampering and lying to Congress; Paul Manafort, his 2016 campaign chairman, who had been convicted of financial crimes and illegal lobbying; two former Republican congressmen convicted of a range of financial crimes; Charles Kushner, the father of Trump’s son-in-law, Jared; four former employees of private security contractor Blackwater who were convicted in relation to the 2007 killing of Iraqi civilians; author Dinesh D’Sousa, who pleaded guilty in 2014 to using straw donors to evade campaign finance limits; former Illinois Governor Rod Blagojevich, a Democrat who was convicted of public corruption; financier Michael Milken, who was convicted of securities fraud; and former New York City Police Commissioner Bernard Kerik, who was sentenced to four years in prison for failure to pay taxes and lying to White House officials.

 3. How is Trump doing things differently?